stevemussmann/admixturePipeline/example_files/README.md

-# Admixture Pipeline: A Method for Parsing and Filtering VCF Files for Admixture Analysis
+# AdmixPipe v3.1 Tutorial:

-A pipeline that accepts a VCF file to run through Admixture
+A pipeline for parsing and filtering VCF and PLINK files to conduct Admixture analysis

 ## Example Files in this Directory
 The tutorial primarily relies upon the following two files: